vatesfr/xen-orchestra/docs/docs/xo5/sdn_controller.md

   :::

 :::tip
-Since Xen Orchestra 6.5 UI, you can manage network-wide or VIF traffic rules.
-The rules can also be created through the [REST API](./restapi.md).
+This is the backend used by the [XO 6 traffic rules UI](../xo6/management.md#traffic-rules) (since XO 6.5): network-wide and per-VIF rules, with a consolidated view in the pool **Security** tab.
+The rules can also be managed through the [REST API](./restapi.md), including in-place updates (since XO 6.7).
 :::

 - Works on any network: